Wilderness (Brett Anderson album)

 Wilderness is the second studio album by the English singer Brett Anderson.

 Background

 Wilderness was created with minimal use of instrumentation and studio production.
 Singer Brett Anderson opted for a pared-back sound, singing and playing piano alongside cellist Amy Langley.
-Wilderness was recorded in only seven days, with most tracks recorded as live takes.
+Wilderness was recorded and mixed in only seven days.
 The cover photograph is by Allan Jenkins.
 Anderson is keen to make the live shows of Wilderness symbolise an intimate affair.
 "The live shows will be very minimalist with just myself and a cello player on stage."
 Speaking on the album's much lower media profile compared with his previous work, Anderson said: "I have no record company, no publisher and a smaller audience but I have never been more confident and focused about what I am doing as an artist."

 Release

 According to Anderson's manager Ian Grenfell, promoting Wilderness was not going to follow the usual "rule book".
 He said: "Brett knew exactly what record he wanted to make, and we recognized it was unlikely to get radio airplay, so we've put a [marketing] structure around it that makes sense commercially."
 The album was released on Anderson's own BA Songs label.
 The album was released to audiences via various dates and methods.
 Fans who bought tickets for Anderson's performance at London's Mermaid Theatre on 7 July received a copy of the album on USB stick format.
 Members of Bowers & Wilkins Music Club were able to receive a copy on their website from 9 July.
 This was followed by a download version 29 July, limited CD release through Coalition independent music retailers 11 August and a general release 1 September.